Sagnik2612/AdventureWorks_Internet_Sales_Analysis_2023-2024/README.md

 ---

+## About the Dataset – AdventureWorksDW2019

+The AdventureWorksDW2019 database is a **sample enterprise-level data warehouse** provided by Microsoft.
+It mimics a real-world global manufacturing company’s operations, including **product sales, customer behavior, and budget data.**

+For this project, we focused on:
+-`Fact_Internet_Sales`: contains actual sales transactions over time -`Dim_Product`: product-level details (category, subcategory, color, size) -`Dim_Customer`: customer demographics and geography -`Dim_Calendar`: time dimension used for sales and budgeting analysis

+Further, the company's Budget for the years 2023-2024 is provided in the excel file `Fact_Budget_1`.

+This dataset is ideal for building **data modeling, SQL querying, and Power BI dashboarding skills** that reflect actual business intelligence use cases.

+___

 ##  Business Problem

 AdventureWorks’ sales team previously relied on static reports, limiting their ability to take timely decisions.
 There was: